ProarchwasTaken/tld_remedy/README.md

 battles, and carefully manage their resources so they don't end up too weak to cross the metaphorical "finish line".

-The game is currently in it's prototyping stages.
+The game is currently in it's early pre-alpha stages.
 So feedback, and constructive criticism is very much appreciated.
-I'm currently focused on building and testing the game's fundamental mechanics to see whether if the idea is worth expanding upon, or I need to take a difference approach.
+I'm currently focused on building the game's core mechanics and systems, while also refining what's built.
+Possible the most experimental phase of development as everything is subject to change.

-At the time of writing this, I'm looking for feedback on the game's movement, and collision system.
-As well as feedback on how the game runs on lower end devices.

 # Default Controls
 This section goes over the game's default controls.

 ## Keyboard
 * **Arrow Keys** - Movement
+* **Z Key** - Interact

 ## Gamepad
 The controls detailed here are based on the SNES button layout, so they may be different depending on what controller you use.

 * **D-Pad** - Movement
+* **A Button** - Interact

 # Credits and Contacts